We may earn money or products from the companies mentioned in this post.

 Lack of Standards

 I learned there are currently no district standards around reading for our Special Education classrooms.
 In every IEP meeting since the 3rd grade, I’ve expressed my concern.

-My child is delayed; I understand completely.
-Because of this, I am not alarmed to find her skills slightly below grade-level.
-It is alarming that the district continues to use the same reading program designed for her typical peers.
+My child is delayed; I understand that completely.
+Because of this, I am not alarmed to find her skills slightly below grade level.
+It is alarming, however, that the district continues to use the same reading program designed for her typical peers.
 My daughter doesn’t learn in a typical way, and the point of an IEP is that her education is INDIVIDUALIZED, no?

 I pushed even harder for services starting in the 6th grade because, unlike elementary school, there was no reading program in her self contained classroom.
 None.

 Reading Specialists are for ‘typical’ kids

 Our district has reading specialists – these are teachers who work 1:1 with children throughout our schools who have reading difficulties.
 I requested one at every IEP meeting and in writing and was continually put off – not completely ignored, but not getting any real response, either.
 (And yes, I followed the rules; had an advocate at IEP meetings; requested in writing; had a clinical neuropsych eval (at our own expense) stating she has the capacity to learn to read, etc.)

 Doesn’t every child deserve the opportunity to read?